 Fourth, toxic amounts of iron also damage your skin.
 The damaged skin cells then cause wrinkles.
 Additionally, iron is part of a group of minerals that react with soap to cause excessive scum residue, which clogs your pores and leaves you with skin problems like eczema or acne.

 How Does Iron in Water Damage Your Home?

 The iron in well water may not be enough to cause any significant effect on your health, but you will feel it in your food, clothes, dishes, and appliances.

-Slime and stains: Iron in well water will leave a rusty brown stain in your sinks, dishes, laundry, and appliances, and sometimes, the stains are difficult to remove or clean, making your appliance look unattractive unsanitary, and gross.
+Slime and stains: Iron in well water will leave a rusty brown stain in your sinks, dishes, laundry, and appliances, and sometimes, the stains are difficult to remove or clean, making your appliance look unattractive, unsanitary, and gross.

 Clogged Pipes: In most cases, iron fragments and rust particles travel through the water supply and stagnate for extended periods.
 When they stagnate, the iron accumulates in the pipes leading to expensive repair of water-related appliances.

-How Do I Get My Water Tested for Iron ?
+How Do I Get My Water Tested for Iron?

 There are several devices you can use to test for iron in well water.
-You can have a lab test done or Affordable Water Treatments will do an in house test for you, which will give you easy, quick, and precise results.
-Once you acquire the testing, the next step is to find out the acceptable iron levels in well water.
+You can have a lab test done or Affordable Water Treatments will do an in-house test for you, which will give you easy, quick, and precise results.
+Once you acquire the testing, the next step is to find out the acceptable iron levels in the well water.
 In Canada a contaminant level is 0.3mg/L is considered acceptable.
 Levels higher than .3ppm of iron raise the probability of having damaging side effects on food, clothing, dishes, and appliances.